Using Your Funds

 Qualified Withdrawals

-To withdraw scholarship funds, students must complete a Qualified Withdrawal Form indicating the amount of the qualified higher education expenses to be paid to the Eligible Educational Institution the student is attending.
 Students are NOT required to submit receipts, bills or other substantiation of qualified higher education expenses along with the Qualified Withdrawal Form.
-However, when signing the Qualified Withdrawal Form, the student certifies that the Qualified Withdrawal request is for qualified higher education expenses (see description below) at an Eligible Educational Institution.
+However, when signing the Qualified Withdrawal Form, the student certifies that the Qualified Withdrawal request is for qualified higher education expenses (see description below) at an eligible educational institution.
+Note that if you provide a specific amount on your Qualified Withdrawal Form and your remaining balance will be $100 or less, a check for the entire balance will be mailed to the eligible educational institution you indicate and your account will be closed.

 Rules

-- The Governor's Scholarship Programs sends the withdrawal amount directly to the Eligible Educational Institution
+• The Governor's Scholarship Programs sends the withdrawal amount directly to the eligible educational institution.

-- The award cannot be withdrawn by the student for any purpose other than for the payment of qualified higher education expenses.
+• The award cannot be withdrawn by the student for any purpose other than for the payment of qualified higher education expenses.

-- The award is non-transferable.
+• The award is non-transferable.

-- Any portion of a scholarship award used to pay for qualified higher education expenses at correspondence schools may not be eligible for federal tax-exempt treatment.
+• Any portion of a scholarship award used to pay for qualified higher education expenses at correspondence schools may not be eligible for federal tax-exempt treatment.

 Qualified Higher Education Expenses

-- Tuition and fees,
+• Tuition and fees,

-- Costs of books, supplies and equipment required for the enrollment or attendance of the student at an eligible educational institution, and
+• Costs of books, supplies and equipment required for the enrollment or attendance of the student at an eligible educational institution, and

-- Certain amounts for room and board.
+• Certain amounts for room and board.*

 Refunds of Withdrawn Funds